 My dog Winnie, however, is a whole other story.
 She's picky to the extreme, but has several favorite treats in her arsenal and is always looking to expand her options.
 To say she's treat motivated is the understatement of the year and yes, I am a ridiculous enabler and spoil her to no end.

 So, I decided to remake these chicken treats for her to see if she'd be a fan.
 Fingers crossed.

 Verdict: Oh yes.
 She is very much a fan.
 If you make them, I hope your dog is, too!
 And if you want to try an even more unique chicken treat, try this Chicken Jello for Dogs!

-I should start by saying that this recipe is not for human consumption.
-However, the ingredients in it are all totally edible and these dog treats actually smell kind of incredible fresh out of the oven.
+I should start by saying that though this recipe is not for human consumption, the ingredients in it are all totally edible and these dog treats actually smell kind of incredible fresh out of the oven.

 And you have fresh-baked dog treats!
 Or savory human cookies if you decide to go that route.
 I'm not kidding when I say these smell really good.